 To earn a BS in Meteorology it is important that you are aware of pre-requisites for all classes.
 These can be found via OUs general catalog.
-As noted in the tables above, and with the exception of 1000-level courses, currently all METR courses are only offered once per year.
+As noted in the tables above, with the exception of 1000-level courses, currently all METR courses are only offered once per year.
 As such, and due to the sequencing of courses that build upon each other, not obtaining the required C in courses (Section 1.1.4) can lead to the degree taking more than 4 years to complete.

 The first Meteorology course in the curriculum is METR 1003 (Section 1.1.2).
-In order to enroll in this course, students must be also enrolled in at least Calculus I, either MATH 1914 or MATH 1823.
+To enroll in this course, students must be also enrolled in at least Calculus I, either MATH 1914 or MATH 1823.

-Freshmen students can also take METR 1313 in the fall or spring, as long as they meet the minimum prerequisite of MATH 1523.
+Freshmen students can take METR 1313 in the fall or spring, if they meet the minimum prerequisite of MATH 1523 (or equivalent or concurrent enrollment; or placement into MATH 1743 or MATH 1823 or higher and departmental permission).
 Students may also take CS 1321, 1323, or 1324 to meet this requirement.